OlivierJB/AP-Wiki-Windows-Automated-Install-and-Build/README.md

 # AP-Wiki-Windows-Automated-Install-and-Build

-One click install and build of Ardupilot wiki on windows with cygwin Download file, right click and select "Run with Powershell"
+One click install and build of Ardupilot wiki on windows with cygwin.
+- Download file, right click and select "Run with Powershell"

 Notes:
 - Tested successfully only on win10